webarch-coop/ansible-role-quota/README.md

 This role is designed to configure one directory with users quotas, the `quota_dir` has to be a partition and this role will fail if it isn't, it defaults to `/home`.

-You can set users quotas by using the [users role](https://git.coop/webarch/users), the tasks for this in that role should be moved to this role in the future.
+You can set users quotas by using the [users role](https://git.coop/webarch/users), the tasks for this in that role should be rewritten and moved to this role in the future.

 ## Tags and check mode